Panaetius/http-rpc-spec/index.md

 Avro is used as the data exchange format because it fully supports plain JSON, allowing developers to use existing tools and knowledge, but also supports its heavily optimized binary format that can greatly improve performance and reduce bandwidth.
 It's support for type safety, schemas and schema evolution also adresses many issues that can be seen in modern webservices, making it a great fit for the purposes of HTTP-RPC.

+### HTTP/2

+All HTTP-RPC servers must support HTTP/2.
+This allows a single connection to be used for all requests, in parallel, due to HTTP/2 multiplexing as well as allowing binary data to be sent or streamed more efficiently.
+HTTP/1.1 can be offered as a fallback if a client doesn't support HTTP/2, but is not strictly required.

+#### Streaming

+In addition to normal request-response  communication, HTTP-RPC also supports streaming of requests/responses using HTTP/2 streams.
+Request streams, response streams and bidirectional streaming are supported.

+#### Headers

+Most HTTP headers should work as normal with HTTP-RPC.
+Headers starting with `http-rpc-` are reserved for future use by the protocol.

+Namely, you can use `Authorization` header for authentication, e.g. using OAuth2, `Access-Control-Allow-Origin` for Cross-origin Resource Sharing (CORS), `Cache-Control` for HTTP caching, `Set-Cookie`/`Cookie` for HTTP cookies, `Location` for redirects and so on.

 ### Resources

 HTTP-RPC uses normal URL endpoints, with paths that follow the schema